Amed Rosario Player Props: Guardians vs. Rangers

 Amed Rosario At The Plate

-- Rosario enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .286.
+- Rosario enters this game on a five-game hitting streak.
+In his last games, he's hitting .318.

-- In 83 games played this year, he has homered in just two of them.
+- In 84 games played this year, he has hit a homer in just two of them.

-- In 25 games this season (30.1%), Rosario has picked up an RBI, and in six of those games (7.2%) he had two or more.
+- In 25 games this year (29.8%), Rosario has picked up an RBI, and in six of those games (7.1%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 32 of 83 games this season, and more than once 9 times.
+- In 39.3% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (10.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.